MFlisar/BundleArgs/README.md

 ### Credits

-This project is based on https://github.com/emilsjolander/IntentBuilder
+This project is generally based on https://github.com/emilsjolander/IntentBuilder but was improved and restructured heavily in the meantime.

 ### TODO